Skip to content

 Being Before Utility (EP4, E2).
 The value of a being precedes and is independent of any functional evaluation; it is irreducible to utility.

-In the age of AI, utilitarian thinking will devour everything: Are you useful?
+In the age of AI, utilitarian thinking presses on every domain: Are you useful?
 Can you be optimized?
 Can you be replaced?
 The Tao of Lucidity’s first political gesture is to refuse utility as the sole measure of existential worth1.
 A person’s value does not lie in what they produce, just as a poem’s value does not lie in its information content, or a sunset’s value in its spectral data.
 Existence itself is value.
-But this does not mean utility is unimportant; only that it is not the only thing that matters.
+Utility still matters, but it cannot be the only thing that matters.

 Institutional corollary: Institutions that respect every person’s existential value (not merely productive value) are good.
 When AI causes mass technological unemployment, society has an obligation to ensure that the unemployed are not only materially supported but treated with dignity.
 A society’s ethical quality can be measured by its attitude toward those it deems “useless.”